 Depredating Deer Permit

 This permit authorizes the killing of deer that are causing damage to crops where less lethal means of control are either ineffective or not feasible.
-Contact your local FWC regional office to request a Depredating Deer permit for temporary relief.
+First time applicants requesting a Deer Depredation Permit or if you have any questions concerning this permit, contact your local FWC regional office.

 Steel Trap Permit